DiseaseTranscriptomicsLab/markeR/README.md

 -   **CalculateScores:** Calculates gene signature scores for each sample using either the ssGSEA, log2 median-centered or ranking method.
--   **PlotScores:** Visualizes the calculated scores across conditions using violin plots.
+-   **PlotScores:** Calculates and displays the calculated scores across conditions using violin plots, density plots or heatmaps, depending on the chosen parameters.

 It also includes some functions for visualising individual genes from a gene signature: